Home » Current Course Material » PECN 6000, What’s Happening to Democratic Capitalism?

 ○ Palacios-Huerta, Ignacio, ed.
 (2013).
 In 100 Years: Leading Economists Predict the Future.
 Cambridge, Massachusetts: MIT Press.

-● 28 August: What’s Happening to Industrial Concentration?
+● Background: What’s Happening to Industrial Concentration?

 ■ Shapiro (2019).
 “Protecting Competition in the American Economy Merger Control, Tech Titans, Labor Markets.”
 The Journal of Economic Perspectives, V.33-#3, 69-93.